 Okanagan wineries touring tips

-- Most Okanagan wineries open daily from mid June to early September.
+- The majority of Okanagan wineries open daily from mid June to early September.
 A small minority of wineries open all year round with limited hours.

 - Summer is the most popular time for touring, but I’d highly recommend late spring (May and June) for quieter tasting rooms and more choice of varietals.

-- Spitting is OK.
+- Spitting is OK (but less common during the pandemic).
 If you want to stay more objective about the wines, every winery usually has a receptacle for spitting.
 Can’t see one?
 Just ask the tasting room staff.

 - If unfamiliar with BC wines, keep in mind that the BC VQA is an “appellation of origin” system much like the DOC system in Italy and AOC in France.
 It stands for “British Columbia Vintners Quality Alliance.”
 The BC VQA label guarantees that the wine has been made from 100% BC grapes and meets a minimum quality requirement.